• Skip to primary navigation

 Head Pressing vs. Head Bunting

-When a cat exhibits head pressing, they’ll push their heads relentlessly and forcefully against a wall or stationary object, such as a chair.
+When a cat exhibits head pressing, they’ll push their head relentlessly and forcefully against a wall or stationary object, such as a chair.
 Sometimes, a cat will slide their head along a wall until they reach a corner.
 Head pressing is a compulsive behaviour—meaning it’s a behaviour that occurs repeatedly and out of context, like excessive grooming or wool sucking (common in Siamese and Birman cats).

 However, head pressing is miles apart from the playful head-bunting behaviour we see in cats.
 Dr Sabrina Kong, DVM, a veterinary consultant at We Love Doodles, fills us in on the difference.